To1and/to1and.github.io/index.markdown

 We can see that even though the United States produces the most films, their average production cost is still not the highest.

 Australia, with a much smaller output of films, stands out with the highest average production cost at $9.5 million per film, while its average revenue reaches $20.5 million per film.
 This indicates that Australian films, though fewer in number, are often high-investment projects that yield substantial returns.
+The United Kingdom follows with a budget of $6.4 million and revenue of $17.9 million, a profit of about $11.4 million per film.

+Other countries like Canada ($5.2 million budget, $10.4 million revenue) and France ($3.1 million budget, $5.1 million revenue) show smaller profits of $52.2 million and $19.9 million per film, respectively.
+Countries with lower budgets, like India ($2.8 million budget, $3.9 million revenue), have even smaller profits of about $1.1 million per film.

 In contrast, the United States has the highest average revenue per film worldwide, with an average revenue of $22.52 million per film and an average production cost of about $8.14 million.
 This might be a little-known fact because Australia's film industry isn't very well-known.